vitalets/playwright-bdd/docs/configuration/options.md

 ## enrichReporterData

-!> Since Playwright-bdd **v8** this option is not needed and will be removed in the future
+!> Since Playwright-BDD **v8** this option is not needed and will be removed in the future

 - Type: `boolean`
 - Default: `undefined`

-If this option is enabled, playwright-bdd will add special attachments with BDD data, required for Cucumber reports.
+If this option is enabled, Playwright-BDD will add special attachments with BDD data, required for Cucumber reports.
 It gets enabled automatically, when you use `cucumberReporter()` helper.
 But for scenarios with [reports merging](reporters/cucumber.md#merge-reports), you need to manually set `enrichReporterData: true` when generating **blob** report.

 ## statefulPoms